Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 Events in the (TopT, XbbV) and (TopL, XbbV) regions have a top quark candidate satisfying top quark tagging criteria.
 They are employed to calibrate the top quark tagger efficiency and mistag rate by means of a background-only fit to the \PQb~$\mathrm{tag}(j)$ distribution of the AK4 jet associated to the top quark candidate.
 In the fit, the templates of the background distributions are divided in three components, according to the type of the reconstructed top quark candidate (\Ptrue, \PQCD, or \POth), as inferred from generator-level information, and the top quark tagging correction factors are determined from the fitted yields of these components.
 The fit takes into account the correlation of event yields in the TopL and TopT categories, since a change in the top quark tagging efficiency may cause migration of events from one category to the other.
 Different correction factors are determined for events in the muon and electron channels.
 All the systematic effects, which are described in Section~\ref{sec:systematics}, are included in the fit by means of nuisance parameters.

 Background events in the (LepT, XbbT) and (LepT, XbbL) regions have an AK8 jet misidentified as a $\PGf$ boson candidate and are employed to calibrate the mistag rate of the $\Xbb$ tagger.
 Correction factors are determined from the fitted event yields of the background components in a fit to the distribution of reconstructed mass \MXbb of the $\Xbb$ jet selected as the $\PGf$ boson candidate.
 Only events with $\MXbb > 110\GeV$ are considered for the fit, since in this mass range the background compositions of the CRs agrees with those of the SRs and VRs.
 The templates of the background distributions are divided in two components: resonant background events from all-hadronic top quark decays and nonresonant background events.
 The fit takes into account the correlation of event yields in the XbbL and XbbT categories, since a change in the $\Xbb$ tagging efficiency may cause migration of events from one category to the other.
+All the systematic effects, which are described in Section~\ref{sec:systematics}, are included in the fit by means of nuisance parameters.
+As a proof that the mistag correction factors are independent of \MXbb, Fig.~\ref{fig:validregions_Run2} shows the \MXbb distribution for events in the VRs (TopT, XbbL) and (TopL, XbbL), with all the correction factors applied and before the final fit for signal extraction.

 The efficiency of the $\Xbb$ tagger to identify correctly an $\Xbb$ jet is calibrated using data with energetic gluons splitting to bottom quarks~\cite{CMS-PAS-BTV-22-001}.
-Data-to-simulation correction factors are derived in bins of the AK8 jet \pt and applied to simulated signal events.
+Data-to-simulation correction factors are derived in bins of the AK8 jet \pt and applied to simulated signal events and \ttH background events.

-Figure~\ref{fig:validregions_Run2} shows the \MXbb distribution for events in the VRs (TopT, XbbL) and (TopL, XbbL), with all the correction factors applied and before the final fit for signal extraction.